gharials/dev-path/docs/building-softwares/react-js.md

 ???+ question "Exercise"
     1. Create a React application with Vite: `npm create vite@latest my-react-app -- --template react`
     2. Install React Router: `npm install react-router`
+    3. Create some components (e.g., Home, About).
+Keep them as simple as possible.
+Their content is not important for this exercise.
-    3. Configure routing as shown in the previous section.
+    3. Configure various routing combinations in the `main.jsx` file.
-    4. Add navigation links to switch between the Home and About pages without reloading the browser.
+    4. Add navigation links and an outlet in the parent component.
     5. Test the application by clicking the navigation links.
-    6. Delete the created application and recreate it from scratch to practice again.
+    6. Delete the created application and recreate it from scratch to practice again until you feel comfortable with routing in React.

 ## Client-side Rendering (CSR) and Server-side Rendering (SSR)